OrMalky/Coalition_Race/README.md

 # SPL1

 **The Simulation**

 In a faraway democracy, SPLand, there is a political crisis, they can't form a government in years.
 After 5 elections, the SPLand president decided to change the method of forming a coalition by letting multiple "agents" from different parties try their best to create a 61 coalition as fast as possible.
-This C++ program simulates the "Coalition Race" and report the first coalition formed (or failure).
+This program simulates the "Coalition Race" and report the first coalition formed (or failure).

 The simulation beggins with different parties, each with it's own agent, offer policy, join policy and number of mandates out of 120 total.
 Parties can either be connected if they are somewhat simillar, then having simillarity score, or not connected if they are not simillar at all.